rawalmaharshi/NUI-AdventureGame/README.md

 # NUI-AdventureGame
 A voice based adventure game that runs on the Google home mini.
-Built using Dialogflow, Node.js Webhook and Firebase.
+Built using Dialogflow, Node.js-API for Dialogflow based webhook and Firebase.

 ## Group Info